Dorothy Whitelock: Academic career

 During the 1950s, Whitelock returned to her work with renewed vigour, producing a series of important works culminating with her most famous book, English Historical Documents in 1955.
 Her achievements were finally recognised in 1956, when she was elected a fellow of the British Academy.
-In 1957, Whitelock returned to Cambridge, where she had begun her career, succeeding Bruce Dickins as Elrington and Bosworth Professor of Anglo-Saxon (in which capacity she supervised Simon Keynes, who himself became the Elrington and Bosworth Professor between 1999-2018).
+In 1957, Whitelock returned to Cambridge, where she had begun her career, succeeding Bruce Dickins as Elrington and Bosworth Professor of Anglo-Saxon (in which capacity she supervised Simon Keynes, who himself was the Elrington and Bosworth Professor between 1999 and 2018).
 Under her direction, the 'Department of Anglo-Saxon and Kindred Studies' relocated in 1967 from the Faculty of Archaeology and Anthropology to the Faculty of English and became the Department of Anglo-Saxon, Norse and Celtic.
 A photograph of her hangs on the wall there.

-Whitelock was awarded a CBE in the 1964 Birthday Honours.
+Whitelock was appointed CBE in the 1964 Birthday Honours.

-Whitelock retired in 1969, but continued to publish scholarship and serve the academic community, chairing the Sylloge Committee from 1967-1978 and elected a President of the English Place Name Society from 1967-1979.
+Whitelock retired in 1969, but continued to publish scholarship and serve the academic community, chairing the Sylloge Committee from 1967 to 1978 and elected a President of the English Place Name Society from 1967 to 1979.
 In her later years she lived with her sister.
 She had strokes in 1980 and 1981, and died on 14 August 1982.